ScottKirvan/ScooterUtils/README.md

 FScooterUtilsModule is the main module implementation, and that's where all the functionality of ScooterUtilsMenu (for restart, and open explorer) happen, and ScooterUtilsSettings (for all the Editor Preferences settings) are handled.

-ScooterUtils preferences are written to disk at:
+ScooterUtils preferences (engine install) are written to disk at:
 ```
 c:\Users\<username>\AppData\Local\UnrealEngine\<EngineVersion>\Saved\Config\WindowsEditor\EditorSettings.ini
 ```